hpi-swa-teaching/live-programming-systems/projects/jshell/analysisPlan_jshell.md

     For example: Application development (coding, debugging, exploration), education, art, science (data exploration), simulation, exploration of ideas or data.
 - Description of user context (professional, amateur, public presentation in front of audience, (un)known requirements, children, ...)

-The main context for a REPL in Java like the JShell is the desire to provide easy and comfortable access to the Java language, though addresses programming beginners or those you want to explore this language.
-Robert Field, the architect of JShell, points out, that "the number one reason schools cite for moving away from Java as a teaching language is that other languages have a REPL and have far lower bars to an initial "Hello, world!" program" [1].
-Therefore JShell tries to fill this lack of immediate feedback based on a REPL in order to lower the learning curve for initial learning.
-Furthermore the REPL can be used in order to investigate new API or to prototype quickly.
+The main context for a REPL in Java like the JShell is the desire to provide easy and comfortable access to the Java language, though addresses programming beginners or those who want to explore this language.
+Therefore the JShell will be mainly used in an educational context in order to teach for example children programming concepts or how to code their own applications using a beginner-friendly execution environment.
+Nevertheless, it is also suitable for software developers in order to support them exploring the language and its API or to code and test small prototypes.

 ### General Application Domain
 >  - What is typically created in or through this system?